 Trinidad and Tobago is home to many car rental companies that can provide you with a variety of vehicles.
-A complete listing of car rental companies can be found in the yellow pages of the telephone directory and companies have desks at the Piarco and Crown Point airports.
+A complete listing of car rental companies can be found in the yellow pages of the telephone directory and companies have desks at the Piarco International and ANR Robinson International (formerly known as Crown Point) airports.

 Rates vary among companies, but you can expect to pay upwards of US $35 per day.

-It should be noted that during peak periods (Carnival season, Easter weekend in Tobago and the Plymouth Jazz Festival in April) rental rates are higher and cars must be booked months in advance.
+It should be noted that during peak periods (Carnival season, Easter weekend in Tobago and the Tobago Jazz Experience in April) rental rates are higher and cars must be booked months in advance.